EIA485/NeosSlotlessInspectorOpener/README.md

 # SlotlessInspectorOpener

 A [BepisLoader](https://github.com/ResoniteModding/BepisLoader) mod for [Resonite](https://resonite.com/) that makes it so pressing the open inspector button on a refeditor targeting a worker that has no slot will open it's parent worker.
+Also shows the view parent on now valid worker inspectors.

 ## Installation
 1. Install [BepisLoader](https://github.com/ResoniteModding/BepisLoader).